-Every year as the weather gets cooler, the anticipation starts to grow for the upcoming snowshoe season.
-Many of us dream of the first flakes of snow gently cascading towards the ground, the crisp awakening air, the quiet after a fresh storm.
+Every year, as the weather gets cooler, the anticipation for the upcoming snowshoe season starts to grow.
+Many of us dream of the first flakes of snow gently cascading toward the ground, the crisp awakening air, the quiet after a fresh storm.

 Once enough snow has fallen, we gear up and get to exploring!
-But now, as the world slowly starts to reopen from COVID, there are even more snowshoeing opportunities around the globe that we can add to our bucket list.
+But now, with travel in full swing, there are even more snowshoeing opportunities around the globe that we can add to our bucket list.
 I know I dream of a trip where I can follow winter and snowshoe around the world!

 So, without further ado, here are a few snowshoe adventures to add to your bucket list this snowshoe season.